devangsinghgrewal/essays/content/pages/say-hi.md

 Title: Say Hi
-Date: 2024-07-07
+Date: 2025-07-07

 ## virtually

-The best way to reach me for quick things is by email: **[devang@example.com](mailto:devang@example.com)**.
+The best way to reach me for quick things is by email: **[devangsinghgrewal05@gmail.com](mailto:devangsinghgrewal05@gmail.com)**.
 I'm usually happy to talk about stuff, even if we don't know each other.
 Cold emails welcome!

 I try to reply within two days—ping me again if I drop the ball.

-I sometimes post on 🐦 [Twitter](https://twitter.com/) if that's your thing.
+I sometimes post on 🐦 [Twitter](https://twitter.com/devang_grewal) if that's your thing.

 ## physically

-Currently in Chandigarh, India.
+Currently in Mumbai, India.
 If you're passing through and want to grab coffee, let me know.